uploadcare/nextjs-loader/README.md

 />
 ```

 **Option 3**.
-Use [next-image-loader](https://www.npmjs.com/package/next-image-loader) project to enable Uploadcare image loader for all images by default
+Use the [next-image-loader](https://www.npmjs.com/package/next-image-loader) plugin to enable Uploadcare image loader for all images by default

 In that case, you may not need the `loader: "custom"` setting in your `next.config.js`.

-1. Install the [next-image-loader](https://www.npmjs.com/package/next-image-loader) plugin and enable it as described in its README.
+1. Install [next-image-loader](https://www.npmjs.com/package/next-image-loader) and enable it as described in its README.

 2. Create `image-loader.config.js` in the project root (in the same directory as `next.config.js`)
 and add this code to it: